dancer1325/backstage/docs/features/software-catalog/faq.md

 ## Can I represent versions (of APIs, services etc) in the catalog?

-We do not recommend trying to represent fine grained versions in the catalog.
-It does not have builtin facilities for that (by design), and the alternatives that exist for trying to do so anyway, end up being awkward and have significant drawbacks.
-You can sometimes represent major, breaking versions as separate entities (more on that below).

-This response can seem surprising, but there's a clear intent behind it.
-Catalog entities generally represent the "human concept" of a thing, rather than the exact technical implementation of it.
-The name and granularity of entries in the catalog often match the way that you think and speak of that thing when talking to others.
-Then, you attach plugins to that high level concept, that are responsible for showing all of the finer details about it that your users need.
+* recommendations
+  * versions
+    * 👀NOT represent fine grained versions | catalog 👀
+      * Reason: 🧠NOT builtin facilities (by design) & the alternatives have significant drawbacks 🧠
+    * ⭐️SOMETIMES, you can represent major, breaking versions -- as -- separate entities ⭐️
+      * Reason: 🧠Catalog entities -- generally represent the -- "human concept" of a thing / != technical implementation of it 🧠
+        * plugins -- show -- ALL of the finer details about this "human concept"
+* catalog
+  * ⚠️scope about the information / displayed | catalog ⚠️
+    * _rarely changing_,
+    * _human curated_,

-The catalog should contain _rarely changing_, _human curated_ data that is easily overseen and _managed by the owners_ of those entities.
+    * easily overseen & _managed -- by the -- owners_ of those entities

-One example is backend services.
-In a fast moving world, there may be several versions of a service deployed in several environments at the same time, and those can change rapidly.
-Despite that, when you talk about the service with your colleagues, you probably call it e.g. "the scaffolder".
-So you catalog it for example as `kind: Component`, `name: scaffolder`, `type: service`.
-But in your frontend, you can still have rich plugins that directly query your CI/CD systems, log collectors, and similar, to show precise, real-time information about exactly what's going on in your infrastructure in terms of that service.
-And notably, this happened without putting the burden on your end users to maintain a complex, fast moving set of yaml data just in order to appease those views.

-Another example is software libraries.
-It's tempting to catalog every dependency of every software component, but it's ultimately not a good fit for the catalog.
-If you develop inner-source libraries that are widely used in your org, then by all means make a single component for them!
-That lets people search for it, find the owners, and gain similar insights.
-But if you want to track individual versions and their usages within the ecosystem, then that's a use case better served by a separate solution.
-Which then, in turn, absolutely could have a nice plugin view in Backstage so that you can see its output right in the view of the library itself!

-And finally the example of APIs.
-This topic can sometimes be the most contentious.
-It would be unfortunate to have to create entities for every iteration of your API, and it would clobber search and ultimately be confusing.

-Especially for APIs, but also the other kinds, you can still end up wanting to make a new catalog entity when a new major version of that thing is released.
-At that point, in some cases, the new major version is almost like a completely new component, deployed in isolation from the old one, with completely updated contracts, maybe with different documentation etc. If so then sure, make a `kind: API`, `name: customerinfo2` for example.
-Then you make the choice that there will be two entities popping up in search results when looking for that string, and maybe that is a good thing in this instance.
+  * _Examples:_
+    * _Example1:_ backend services
+      * use case
+        * several versions of a service / deployed | several environments | SAME time / change rapidly
+    * _Example2:_ software libraries
+      * NOT recommended
+        * catalog EVERY dependency / EVERY software component
+        * track individual versions of an inner source library -> check a separate solution
+      * recommended
+        * inner-source libraries / widely used | your org
+          * create 1! component
+          * lets people
+            * search for it
+            * find the owners
+            * gain similar insight
+    * _Example3:_ APIs
+      * NOT recommended, BUT ONLY solution
+        * create entities / EVERY version of your API
+          * ⚠️-> confusing ⚠️